Afghanistan's 'forgotten' poor wince as billions in aid go to badlands

 "The government has done a lot, but the international community has paid less attention."

-Reconstruction and relief in Badakhshan has mostly fallen to Germany, along with a handful of small non-governmental organisations, which have built among other things small mini-hydro plants on the slopes of the towering Hindu Kush mountains.
+Reconstruction and relief in Badakhshan has mostly fallen on Germany, along with a handful of small non-governmental organizations, which have built among other things small mini-hydro plants on the slopes of the towering Hindu Kush mountains.

 "Not only our villagers but most villagers around Badakhshan are forgotten by the government," says the village leader of Aab Bareek, Haji Azizullah.
 "We haven't received enough to even buy a box of matches."